Where to Set Environment Variables on Mac

 At the command line, environmental variables are defined for the current shell and become inherited by any running command or process.
 They can determine anything from the default shell, the PATH, the users home directory, to the terminal emulation type, current working directory, where a history file is located, language and localization settings, and going further to include shell variables, which include everything from customizations to the bash prompt, colorized ls output, and changes to terminal appearance, to aliases, and much more.

-Displaying Current Environment & Shell Variables in Mac OS X
+Displaying Current Environment & Shell Variables in bash on Mac OS X

-To quickly get a list of environmental variables, you can use the following command:
+To quickly get a list of environmental variables, you can use the following command with bash:

 If you want to see a complete list of shell variables, the ‘set’ command can be issued as well: